lucidmachine/ericslenk.com/content/blog/publishing-a-pelican-site-with-circle-ci.md

 Okay.
 But what can we do with that?

 # 4. Commands
-CircleCI Commands are callable, reusable lists of actions you can execute in Jobs in your Executor.
+[CircleCI Commands](https://circleci.com/docs/2.0/configuration-reference/#commands-requires-version-21) are named, reusable sequences of actions you can execute in Jobs in your Executor.
 When we define our Jobs later we're going to need to install Pelican at the beginning of every job, so let's define an "install-pelican" Command to de-duplicate our code.

 ```yaml
 commands: